 |Used for||Chronic hepatitis B infection in adults|

-Hepatitis B is a virus which is carried in your bloodstream to your liver, where it can cause inflammation and damage.
-Following infection with hepatitis B, a few people develop a persistent infection called chronic hepatitis B, and will usually need treatment to reduce the activity of the virus.
-Treatment for chronic hepatitis B may continue for several years and may include a combination of antiviral medicines.
+Hepatitis means inflammation of the liver.
+Some viruses can cause hepatitis.
+Hepatitis B is a virus which is carried in your bloodstream to your liver, where it can affect and damage your liver.
+Following infection with hepatitis B, a few people develop a persistent infection called chronic hepatitis B.

 Before taking adefovir

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking adefovir it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking adefovir it is important that your doctor knows: